zbijoux/Getting-and-Cleaning-data/Codebook.md

 - 3-axial signals in the  X,Y and Z directions
 - Mean and standard deviation of each activities

+The unit of measurement for Accelerometer is X axis is the standard gravity "g".
+The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ## Data Transformation
 The following  variable names pattern were matched as follows:
 * ^t = time